audiobookshelf/audiobookshelf-api-docs/source/includes/_libraries.md

 `results` | Array of [Collection Expanded](#collection-expanded) | The requested collections.
 If `minified` is `true`, the library items contained in the collections will be [Library Item Minified](#library-item-minified).
 If `rssfeed` was requested, an [RSS Feed Minified](#rss-feed-minified) object or `null` as `rssFeed`, the collection's RSS feed if it has one open, will be added to the collections.
 `total` | Integer | The total number of results.
 `limit` | Integer | The limit set in the request.
-`page` | Integer | The page set in request.
+`page` | Integer | The page set in the request.
 `sortBy` | String | The sort set in the request.
-Will not exist if no sort was set.
+It will not exist if no sort was set.
 `sortDesc` | Boolean | Whether to reverse the sort order.
-`filterBy` | String | The filter set in the request, URL decoded.
-Will not exist if no filter was set.
+`filterBy` | String | The filter set in the request, URL decoded. it will not exist if no filter is set.
 `minified` | Boolean | Whether minified was set in the request.
 `include` | String | The requested `include`.